-Use this command to display and hide the status bar, which describes the action to be executed by the selected menu item or depressed toolbar button and equity curve information when the user clicks the left mouse button over the equity curve chart.
-A checkmark appears next to the menu item when the status bar is displayed.
+Use this command to show or hide the status bar, which displays a brief description of the action to be executed by the selected menu item or depressed toolbar button as well as equity curve information when the user clicks the left mouse button within the equity curve chart window.
+A checkmark appears next to the menu item when the status bar is shown.